nicktsung/DE300_Project-3/README.md

 # DE300_Project-3

+## Setup

+### S3 Bucket
+1. Create an S3 bucket.
+2. Upload requirements.txt and heart_disease.csv.
+3. Add a /dags folder.
+4. Upload workflow.py to be inside the /dags folder.

+### MWAA
+Steps from the class tutorial were followed to create Airflow environment.
+Just be sure to include the right bucket folder, dags folder, and requirements file path.

+## General Approach and Rationale

 ### Task 1: Web scraping

 The goal here is to combine all of the data to merge with the other two modules' datasets.